XEQMLabs/xeqm-core/README.md

 config](utils/conf/equilibriad.conf).

-If you're on Mac, you may need to add the `--max-concurrency 1` option to oxen-wallet-cli, and possibly equilibriad, if you get crashes refreshing.
+If you're on Mac, you may need to add the `--max-concurrency 1` option to xeq-wallet-cli, and possibly equilibriad, if you get crashes refreshing.

 ## Internationalization